 13. August House

-Based out of Atlanta, Georgia, August House has been producing children’s books for nearly thirty years.
+Based out of Atlanta, Georgia, August House has been producing children’s books for over thirty years.
 Many of their books have won awards like the National Parenting Publication Awards, CCBC Choices, the IndieFab Awards, and The Bank Street Center for Children’s Literature Award.